 I’m proud to see the changes my son has made with Learner’s help.
 This experience has given him a huge boost of confidence, and he seems more motivated to work hard and improve in other areas of his life, as well.

-To any parents of struggling math students, I would definitely recommend giving Learner a try.
+To any parents of struggling math students, I would definitely recommend giving Learner or A level further maths tutor a try.
 Even if you do have a rocky start, like we did, you may be pleasantly surprised with the results you find as you stick with it.
 You might just find your student becoming proud of the progress they’ve made in math—and even excited to learn more.